npm/policies/open-source-terms.md

    exploits are not.

 4. Packages that are not functionally compatible with the npm command-line client.
-For example, a "package" cannot be a PNG or JPEG image, a movie file, or a text document.
+For example, a "package" cannot simply be a PNG or JPEG image, a movie file, or a text document uploaded directly to the registry.
 Using the Public Registry as a general purpose database is not allowed.

 5. Content that exists only to "reserve" a name, whether a package name, user name, or organization name, i.e. "squatting".
 The